 More Donburi Recipes

-- Yakinikudon (Beef fried in a yakiniku BBQ style sauce and served on rice)
+- Yakinikudon (Beef fried in a yakiniku BBQ-style sauce)

-- Katsudon (Crispy pork cutlet and steamed egg served on rice)
+- Katsudon (Crispy pork cutlet and steamed egg)

-- Gyudon (Thinly sliced beef and onions simmered in a dashi sauce, served on rice)
+- Gyudon (Thinly sliced beef and onions simmered in a dashi sauce)

-- Oyakodon (Delicious pan fried chicken and steamed egg served on rice)
+- Oyakodon (Delicious pan-fried chicken and steamed egg)

 Tokachi Butadon (Hokkaido Pork Rice Bowl)